A simple method for seniority-zero quantum state preparation: Introduction

 \section{Introduction}

 Quantum Phase Estimation (QPE) \cite{kitaev1995quantum,abrams1999quantum} is widely regarded as one of the most promising proposals for finding eigenvalues and eigenvectors of a given Hamiltonian using a quantum computer, particularly in cases where classical computing methods become computationally prohibitive.
-However, successful execution of QPE crucially depends on the value of the overlap of the \textit{initial state} it acts upon with the target state being large enough\cite{lee2023evaluating}.
+However, successful execution of QPE crucially depends on the value of the overlap $S$ of the \textit{initial state} it acts upon with the target state being large enough, as the cost of performing canonical QPE is proportional to $S^{-1}$ \cite{lee2023evaluating}, while more resource-efficient protocols have stricter requirements: Quantum Complex Exponential Least Squares requires $S^2\ge0.71$ \cite{ding2023even}, Quantum Multiple Eigenvalue Gaussian filtered Search (when applied to the ground state) requires $S^2\ge0.5$ \cite{ding2024quantum}.
 While a trivial initial state, e.g. the Hartree-Fock wavefunction, may often have a high overlap with the ground state of closed-shell molecules at their equilibrium geometries (see e.g. the G1 test set \cite{tubman2018postponing}), this is clearly not the case for strongly-correlated or `multi-reference' systems.
 For these, several authors \cite{feniou2024sparse, tubman2018postponing, fomichev2024initial} suggest performing an approximate Full Configuration Interaction (Full CI) calculation (such as Adaptive Sampling CI, ASCI, \cite{tubman2016deterministic} Stochastic Heat-bath CI, SHCI \cite{sharma2017semistochastic} or CI Perturbatively Selected Iteratively, CIPSI \cite{huron1973iterative}) on a classical computer and then encoding the CI state in a quantum circuit, using e.g. QROM \cite{babbush2018encoding} or a specialized method for sparse states, such as CVO-QRAM \cite{deveras2022double}.
 It was also proposed \cite{fomichev2024initial, berry2025rapid} to start with a Density Matrix Renormalization Group (DMRG) \cite{chan2011density} calculation and use Matrix Product State (MPS) circuit synthesis \cite{schon2005sequential, berry2025rapid}.
 While these methods are robust and versatile, they require rather deep quantum circuits, due to the heavy use of multi-controlled rotation gates.
 On the other hand, variational methods based on the Variational Quantum Eigensolver (VQE) \cite{peruzzo2014variational} can be used to construct shallower circuits: even the Efficient Symmetry Ansatz (which can parameterize any quantum state) \cite{gard2020efficient} results in about an order of magnitude lower number of quantum gates than CIPSI with CVO-QRAM, for hydrogen chains up to \ce{H14}~\cite{feniou2024sparse}.
 An adaptive method for Unitary Coupled Cluster ansatz construction can deliver even larger savings: Overlap-ADAPT-VQE yielded the same state fidelity for \ce{H14} as CIPSI/CVO-QRAM at $10^3$ lower gate cost \cite{feniou2024sparse}.
 It must be stressed, however, that VQE-based methods represent a challenging optimization problem \cite{larocca2024review, astrakhantsev2023phenomenological}, and suffer from prohibitive scaling of sampling cost with system size when executed on actual quantum computers \cite{gonthier2022measurements}.
 In this work, we introduce oo-pCCD-UpCCD, a low-cost state preparation method for singlet electronic states, yielding high-fidelity states without the need for variational optimization or deep circuits.
 We demonstrate the utility of our approach for determination of ground state energy of stretched ethene molecule using Quantum Phase Estimation.